MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/Rules/UseDeclaredVarsMoreThanAssignments.md

 ### Special cases

 The following examples trigger the **PSUseDeclaredVarsMoreThanAssignments** warning.
 This behavior is a limitation of the rule.
-There is no way to avoid this false positive warnings.
+There is no way to avoid these false positive warnings.

 In this case, the warning is triggered because `$bar` is not used within the scriptblock where it was defined.